parveshqaiser/parveshqaiser/README.md

 - 📫 How to reach me **imaparvesh75@gmail.com**

-- ⚡ Fun fact **Promises in JavaScript is hoax.Becauses,developers like me only promise, but neve calls back**
+- ⚡ Fun fact **Promises in JavaScript is hoax.Becauses,developers like me only promise, but never calls back**

 <h3 align="left">Connect with me:</h3>
 <p align="left">